devfikdark/nodeJS-Professionals/book_pages/chapter4/section4.5.md

+# Section 4.5: Check Permissions of a File or Directory

 `fs.access()` determines whether a path exists and what permissions a user has to the file or directory at that path. `fs.access` doesn't return a result rather, if it doesn't return an error, the path exists and the user has the desired permissions.